dblasko/low-light-event-img-enhancer/README.md

 > [!WARNING]
 > As Weights And Biases is used for experiment tracking (*logging configurations, training runs, metrics...*), your API key will be requested on the first run of the script.
 You can find your API key in your [WANDB account](https://wandb.ai/authorize).

+### Optimizing the training hyperparameters
+The hyperparameters of the training procedure can be optimized using the `training/hyperparameter_optimization.py` script.
+The procedure relies on WANDB Sweeps to test and compare different combinations of hyperparameters.
+The tuning can be run with `python training/hyperparameter_optimization.py`.
+The value grid, as well as the exploration method (random, Bayes, grid search...) can be further adapted at the bottom of the script.

 ### Pre-training